KWhitfieldHull/LAP2-Project/README.md

 To start this app:

-- In terminal git clone the repository to local machine
+- In terminal git clone the repository to your local machine
-- In terminal cd LAP2-Project to enter the required server
+- In terminal `cd LAP2-Project` to enter the directory
-- In terminal `npm install` to have all the required packages
+- In terminal `npm install` to install the required packages
-- You need .env file with PORT and DB_URL
+- You will need a .env file containing the PORT and DB_URL you wish to use
 - For DB url create an intense at elephantsql.com
 - In terminal `npm run setup-db` to install the Database
 - In terminal `npm run dev` to run backend server